 Organ failure may happen if you gain unhappy and unhealthy mitochondria.
 When the situation gets worse, you will get into mischief.
 They will scrap you rather than exchanging your failing parts.
 To put it another way, you die.

-Though it may seem strange, creatine is regarded as a hero due to its benefits of raising ATP levels.
+Though it may seem strange, Creatine Monohydrate Singaporeis regarded as a hero due to its benefits of raising ATP levels.
 Other mitochondria-nurturing supplements are the ones that take the spotlight.

 Creatine Vs Heart Function